 The number of regional Vice-Presidents shall be three (3).
 One Vice-President shall be elected by the members residing in districts 1 and 2.
 One Vice-President shall be elected by the members residing in districts 3 and 4.
 One Vice-President shall be elected by the members residing in districts 5 and 6.
 Each Regional Vice-President shall assist the District Directors in his/her region, provide help with shows if requested, and see that the District Directors call meetings in October in the respective districts to nominate one of more candidates for District Director and one or more candidates for Regional Vice-President to be placed on the ballot for the annual election.

 Each district shall elect one or more persons to serve as District Directors in the ratio of one Director per 50 membership votes, i.e. one Director for 1-50 membership votes; 2 Directors for 51-100 membership votes; and 3 Directors for any number over 100 membership votes.
 The number of Directors representing each of the Wisconsin districts shall be determined by the total number of membership votes in each district on October 1st of the previous year.
-The duty of the District Director shall be to serve on the Board of Directors and vote on such matters as come before the Board.
-Each elected Director shall have the right to select an alternate from his/her district to attend and vote at meetings of the Board of Directors which the Director is unable to attend.
+In addition, 3 Director at Large positions will be elected.
+They may be elected from any District.
+The duty of the District Director and At Large Director shall be to serve on the Board of Directors and vote on such matters as come before the Board.
+Each elected Director shall have the responsibility to select an alternate from his/her district to attend and vote at meetings of the Board of Directors which the Director is unable to attend.
+For a Director at Large, their alternate can be any WQHA member in good standing that is a Wisconsin resident.
 In case of vacancy due to death, resignation, suspension, or a move from the district, The Board of Directors shall by a majority vote of the entire Board, elect a successor from the respective district to serve until the next regular annual meeting.
+For a Director at Large the Board of Directors may elect a successor to serve until the next regular annual meeting.

 Candidates for National Director for the state of Wisconsin may be nominated by the Association membership for approval by the American Quarter Horse Association.
 The National Directors from Wisconsin and any honorary AQHA Vice-Presidents residing in Wisconsin may be asked to serve as voting members of the Board of Directors.
 In return for their voting privileges, their duties shall be: